Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Experimental developments for r-process studies

 The Oslo method involves the extraction of level densities and $\gamma$-ray strength functions by the measurements of the total de-excitation of a nucleus as a function of energy.
-The different excitation ranges to be studied are populated by different nuclear reaction modes that can range from light ion transfer reaction to inelastic scattering techniques.
+The different excitation ranges to be studied are populated by different nuclear reaction modes that can range from light ion transfer reactions to inelastic scattering techniques.
 This approach requires high intensity beams and the direct measurements of cross sections \cite{Guttormsen1987} to obtain the level density and strength function data with sufficient statistics for extracting neutron capture cross sections.
 The recent adaptation of the Oslo method has been demonstrated in the $\beta$-Oslo method in which the $\beta$-decay of a neutron-rich nucleus populates the levels at high excitation range and the subsequent $\gamma$-decay is measured using total absorption spectroscopy~\cite{Spyrou2017}.
 A first version of this approach was developed on the basis of $\beta$-decay data obtained at the ILL Grenoble and at ISOLDE at CERN~\citep{Kratz1983,Leist1985}.
 A benchmark test for quantifying the method was the successful comparison between the level density analysis from the study of $^{87}$Br$(\beta^-n){}^{86}$Kr through neutron unbound states in $^{87}$Kr and the direct $^{86}$Kr$(n,\gamma){}^{87}$Kr resonant neutron capture data~\citep{Raman1983}.
-An important aspect in this work is the fact that the extracted level density is based on the analysis of the neutron decay data and not on the $\gamma$-decay analysis.
+An important aspect in this work is the fact that the extracted level density is based on the analysis of the neutron decay data, selecting configurations prone to neutron capture (and not solely on the $\gamma$-decay analysis), which contain all possible excitation modes.